Imperial Bedroom: Music and lyrics

 A departure from the artist's previous albums, Imperial Bedroom employs a variety of musical styles, characterised by commentators as new wave, baroque pop, and art rock.
 Reviewers also found it Beatlesque, and drew comparisons to Tin Pan Alley.
-Senior AllMusic editor Stephen Thomas Erlewine regarded the songs as an extension of the jazz and pop infatuations explored on Trust.
+AllMusic's senior editor Stephen Thomas Erlewine regarded the songs as an extension of the jazz and pop infatuations explored on Trust.
 In The New York Times, Palmer summarised, "the music is a sumptuous mélange of pop styles, from Beatles-baroque to Phil Spector Wall-of-Sound to torch-song intimacy."
 Rolling Stone's Parke Puterbaugh wrote that the album contains a "potent, articulate musical kick" that relates to the Who's Tommy (1969), the Pretty Things' S.F.
 Sorrow (1968) and the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).
-Biographer David Gouldstone says the production makes the songs sound "spontaneous and immediate", while author James E. Perone remarks that Costello's voice is higher in the mix, presenting a "clearer presentation" of his voice than any of Lowe's productions.
+The biographer David Gouldstone says the production makes the songs sound "spontaneous and immediate", while the author James E. Perone remarks that Costello's voice is higher in the mix, presenting a "clearer presentation" of his voice than any of Lowe's productions.

 The lyrics on Imperial Bedroom are also a departure from previous albums, wherein every song is primarily concerned with topics of love and relationships, and delve further into the psych of dealing with emotions rather than the "revenge and guilt" fantasies of Costello's early work.
 Gouldstone summarises the album as being about "the emotions, and more specifically the emotional problems, of individuals", while Perone wrote that the songs "can be fully appreciated as a statement on importance of breaking through the noise and static of life to reach simple clarity and focus".
 Puterbaugh compared its "thematic concerns" to the country albums Red Headed Stranger (1975) by Willie Nelson and The Battle (1976) by George Jones.
 Many of the songs, particularly "Beyond Belief" and "Man Out of Time", represent an embellishment of somber reflection for Costello, having experienced numerous public and personal disturbances over the past five years and having little time for rumination.
 Gouldstone states that every song on Imperial Bedroom is personal, with somewhat public themes on "Man Out of Time" and "Pidgin English" given personal embodiments.
 Speaking to Palmer in June 1982, Costello commented that "the more personal songs are either imaginary scenarios, observations of other people, or observations of myself".
 The subjects in the songs are far-reaching, representing a wide range of individuals from all levels of society.
 After having mostly third person narrators on Trust, Imperial Bedroom utilises mostly first-person narrators, with third-person ones making appearances on "The Long Honeymoon", "...And in Every Home" and "You Little Fool".
 Despite some of the lyrical content, Costello imagined this to be his most optimistic album to date.